- Tel: 561-686-6200

 Diabetes is a disease in which the body does not produce or does not properly use insulin.
 Insulin is a hormone that is needed to convert sugar, starches and other food into energy needed for daily life.
 The cause is unknown.
 However, both genetics and environmental factors, such as obesity and lack of exercise, appear to play roles.
 There are two types of diabetes.

 Type One diabetes results from the body’s failure to produce insulin, allowing glucose to enter and fuel cells.
 Type Two diabetes results from insulin resistance combined with relative insulin deficiency.
 When glucose builds up in the blood instead of going into cells, the cells may be starved for energy.
 Over time, high blood glucose levels may damage a patient’s eyes, kidneys, nerves or heart.
 Type Two diabetes is common in the aged population.
 Diabetes is often treatable with medication.
 However, it causes increased risk for many serious complications.
 These complications include heart disease, blindness, nerve damage and kidney damage.
-Diabetes can lead to institutionalization due to its affects on so many other parts of the body.
+Diabetes can lead to institutionalization due to its effects on so many other parts of the body.